japgolly/scalajs-react/doc/USAGE.md

 From this point on, the usage is the same as with normal scalajs-react components.

-**NOTE**: When creating a JS component's state facade, do use `var`s, or at least do not modify them directly if you do.
+**NOTE**: When creating a JS component's state facade, do not use `var`s, or at least do not modify them directly if you do.

 For example, don't do this:
 ```scala